waitinfuture/odps/intl.en-US/User Guide/SQL/Type conversion.md

 **Note:**

--   The DECIMAL type and Datetime constant definition mode are added to MaxCompute2.0.
+-   The DECIMAL type and DATETIME constant definition mode are added to MaxCompute2.0.
 100BD indicates a DECIMAL, the value is 100.
-Datetime `2017-11-11 00:00:00` indicates a constant of the Datetime type.
+DATETIME`2017-11-11 00:00:00` indicates a constant of the DATETIME type.
 The constant definition is convenient because it can be directly used in values clauses and tables.
 -   In the earlier version of MaxCompute, values of the DOUBLE type can be implicitly converted to the BIGINT type.
 Owing to some reasons, such conversions may lead to data loss, which is not allowed by common database systems.

 Common use: